 Refrigerator Pickled Okra is one of the easiest pickling or canning recipes you can make.
 If you’re new to canning or pickling, it’s a terrific starter recipe as you cannot mess it up!

 I first tried spicy pickled okra when I lived in the South and fell in love.
 Many southern style restaurants would serve hot pickled okra in Bloody Mary’s or as part of a charcuterie plate.

 I learned to adore okra, so canning it in this quick and easy pickled okra recipe reminds me of those times.
 (So does my Easy Tomato & Okra Soup, which is the best soup for fall.)

 Even better, this recipe gives me a chance to use several spices and white wine vinegar that have been crowding my cupboards for years.

 Try adding some easy pickled okra to your favorite sandwich or burgers just like you would any other kind of pickle.

 However, my favorite reason for making up a batch of this refrigerator pickled okra recipe is to make a Dirty Okra Martini.
-It’s very similar to a dirty martini, a pickle martini, or a dirty pickle martini cocktail.

 You use the juice from the spicy pickled okra recipe to make your favorite martini recipe “dirty” and garnish with a skewered okra pickle or two.